Imperial-Opentrons-Users/MRes_2023_Protocols/Team_1/ReadMe.md

 - Thermocycler lid will automatically close and the heating will start.
     - Denaturation temperature: 98 degrees C, 300s
     - PCR loop:
-        - 98 degrees C, 5s
+        - 98ºC, 5s
         - Annealing temperature (user input required), 5s
-        - 72 degrees C, Extension time (user input required)
+        - 72ºC, Extension time (user input required)
-    - Final step: 72 degrees C, 60s
+    - Final step: 72ºC, 60s

 The thermocycler is programmed to run 40 cycles.
-Once the program finishes, the thermocycler will be held at 10 degrees C. The program will say "Resume to open thermocycler lid".
+Once the program finishes, the thermocycler will be held at 10ºC.
+The program will say "Resume to open thermocycler lid".

 ### If you want to run another PCR using the same gDNA samples
 You need to ensure: